 Eldorado Mine Tours 16880 NV-165, Searchlight, NV 89046 (702) 291-0026.
 The mine is across the road from the “Ghost Town.”
 Just look for the huge pile of mine tailings.

-To get to Eldorado Canyon from Las Vegas take State Route 95 South from Boulder City.
-Turn on State Route 165 follow the two-lane highway.
+To get to Eldorado Canyon from Las Vegas, take State Route 95 South from Boulder City.
+Turn on State Route 165 and follow the two-lane highway.
 At ten miles and you will pass through the town of Nelson.

-From Nelson, the Techatticup Mine (Eldorado Canyon Mine Tours) is two miles further along Highway 165.
+The Techatticup Mine (Eldorado Canyon Mine Tours) is from Nelson two miles further along Highway 165.

 Nelson’s Landing is another 7 miles through the center of Eldorado Canyon.
-The cliff jumping area is actually in Placer Cove which can be reached via a dirt road from the end of State Route 165.
+The cliff jumping area is actually in Placer Cove is be reached via a dirt road from the end of State Route 165.